Acupuncture vs Dry Needling

 A Common Question

 Patients often ask if acupuncture and dry needling are the same.
-At first glance, they may look similar since both use very thin, sterile needles.
-However, the background, training, and overall approach to healing are quite different.
+At first glance, they can look similar since both use very thin, sterile needles.
+The background, training, and overall approach to healing, however, are quite different.

 Dry Needling